anchit-choudhry/winterfell/THIRD-PARTY-NOTICES.md

 -----

-The following software may be included in this product: autoprefixer, postcss.
-A copy of the source code may be downloaded from https://github.com/postcss/autoprefixer.git (autoprefixer), https://github.com/postcss/postcss.git (postcss).
+The following software may be included in this product: autoprefixer, postcss, postcss-safe-parser.
+A copy of the source code may be downloaded from https://github.com/postcss/autoprefixer.git (autoprefixer), https://github.com/postcss/postcss.git (postcss), https://github.com/postcss/postcss-safe-parser.git (postcss-safe-parser).
 This software contains the following license and notice below:

 The MIT License (MIT)